Wintersett

-Wintersett is a hamlet in the civil parish of Huntwick with Foulby and Nostell, in the City of Wakefield in West Yorkshire, England.
-At the 2011 census the population of the whole parish, including several other settlements, was 164.
-Until 1974 it formed part of Wakefield Rural District.
+Wintersett is a hamlet in the Wakefield district, in West Yorkshire, England.
+At the 2001 census the population of the parish was 50.
+Until 1974 it formed part of Wakefield Rural District in the West Riding of Yorkshire.
 It gives its name to the nearby Wintersett Reservoir.

 In 2013 "Wintersett Lakes Caravan site" opened at the rear of The Anglers Retreat public house, offering electric hookup standings at a location near to Anglers Country Park.

+Wintersett was formerly a township in the parish of Wragby, in 1866 Wintersett became a separate civil parish, on 1 April 2023 the parish was abolished.